GBA-HCI/PreCHI2025/content/program/panel2/index.md

 ---
-title: 'Panel 2 - Interactive Systems and Data Visualization'
+title: 'Panel 2 - Opportunities and Challenges in Human-Computer Interaction Research in the Greater Bay Area'

 weight: 65